gbmitchell/math4610/softwareManual/matrixVectorOperations/scalarXvector.md

     2.500e+01
     3.000e+01

-The output shows the value for the vector u and the result of scaling the vector u by a value of 5.0.
+The output shows the value for the vector v1 and the result of scaling the vector v1 by a value of 5.0.

 **Implementation/Code:** The following is the code for vectorScale()